 Apparently, the British colonial administration classified this group of communities as Malay for easy reference and to simplify records.
 Prior to Singapore’s independence in 1964 when Britain declared Singapore an independent state, settlers came from countries like Sulawesi (Bugis people), Borneo and Bawean Island (Boyanese).
-Significant numbers of the Malay community here are Bawaenese (Boyanese) and Javanese while others belong to the Minangkabau ethnic group from the highlands of West Sumatra, Indonesia.
-Some notable Minang people in Singapore are Zubir Said – composer of Singapore’s national anthem Majulah Singapura, WWII hero Lt.
-Adnan Saidi, and Yusof Ishak, the first president of Singapore.
+Significant numbers of the Malay community here are Bawaenese (Boyanese) and Javanese; others belong to the Minangkabau ethnic group from the highlands of West Sumatra, Indonesia.
+Some notable Minang people in Singapore are Zubir Said – composer of Singapore’s national anthem Majulah Singapura, World War II hero Lieutenant Adnan Saidi, and Yusof Ishak, the first president of Singapore.

 Nowadays, it is quite hard to distinguish between the ethnic groups as marriages and other unions have brought multiple ethnicities together.

-If you would like to find out more about Singapore’s history and culture, visit the newly revamped Malay Heritage Centre at 85 Sultan Gate. www.malayheritage.org.sg.
-For the month of September, MHC is hosting a Malay Culture Fest featuring many exhibits, programmes and activities.
+- Keen to find out more about Singapore’s history and culture?
+Visit the Malay Heritage Centre at 85 Sultan Gate. malayheritage.org.sg

 For more stories, head to our living in Singapore section:

 History: The story behind Dempsey Hill